wasps tending to their nest

 What Should You Do If You Find A Wasp Nest?

-The sight of a wasps nest on or inside your property will likely be very alarming.
-Wasps can be aggressive when they feel threatened, leading to nasty stings if no action is taken to remedy the situation.
+The sight of a wasp nest on or inside your property is very alarming.
+Wasps can be aggressive when threatened, leading to nasty stings if no action is taken to remedy the situation.

 If you do choose to remove the nest yourself, ensure you follow our simple tips below to stay safe: